gocheaphosting/easy-paypal-lte/readme.txt

 *ezPayPal* is designed to be extensible.
 The following add-on extensions are ready.

 1. [ezAffiliates](http://buy.thulasidas.com/ezaffiliates-full "ezPayPal Pro bundled with ezAffiliates for only $12.95"): Create your own affiliate network and go viral by turing your satisfied customers into your advertising affiliatees.
-This package, built on the pubicly available Affiliates-for-All, integrates perfectly with to automate affiliate sales tracking and commission computation and more.
+This package, built on the publicly available Affiliates-for-All, integrates perfectly with to automate affiliate sales tracking and commission computation and more.
 2. [ezSupport](http://buy.thulasidas.com/ezsupport-full "ezPayPal Pro bundled with ezSupport for only $12.95"): Every complex software project, once deployed, generates significant support load.
 Most of the support questions are frivilous, where the end-user presents silly issues that are easily resolved by a cursory look at the documentation.
 How do we ask the end-user to RTFM without antagonizing them?
 I found that it could be done by switching to a paid support model.
 I started charging 95 cents per support questions, and my support load went down by two orders of magnitude.
 This ezSupport package is built on the excellent osTicket program.
 It works hand in hand with ezPayPal and provides you with a configurable support system.

 In the pipeline are the following optional extensions: